PicusZeus/modern-greek-inflexion/README.md

 ## Change Log
+ * 0.6.1   Extensively revised and fixed adjective and noun modules, now it covers multiple plural forms, also the app now deals better with accentuation of genitives, especially in feminine gender.
+Now uses extensive lists scraped from Wikileksiko for correct accentuation and for such issues as existence of genitives and the form of vocative ending in declension on -os.
  * 0.5.571 Quite a few fixes concerning mainly arxaioprepes types of adjective inflexions,
  * 0.5.570 Fixed issues with aklita on i
  * 0.5.569 Fixed issues with adj on ous (arxaioprepes)